denten-books/plain-text/2-device.md

 language in that sense is not to learn individual words, but to understand the rules of engagement: the mechanical linkages of meaning-making.

-Like he did with the notebooks beforehand, Wittgenstein structured his lectures around the problem of symbolic interpretation.
-"I am going to talk about the interrelation of mathematical symbols," Wittgenstein began his lectures on the foundations of mathematics.
-We imagine that logical laws represent some sort of "fixed" mechanisms "behind" the symbols used to express them.
-"I am speaking against the idea of logical machinery," Wittgenstein says in Lecture XX.
-"The idea of logical machinery would suppose that there was something behind our symbols" [@wittgenstein_wittgensteins_1976, 194].
-We imagine logic to be a sort of a "rigid mechanism" that can only turn this way or the other.
-"Any rule can be imagined to be a description of a mechanism---even the rule which says a pawn must not be moved in a certain way," Wittgenstein writes [@wittgenstein_wittgensteins_1976, 282].
+We say that the mechanism is rigid or the law is inexorable when the results of an action are fixed.
+Wittgenstein calls such a relationship "super-hardness."
+Where a judge can be lenient, he explains, the law is compulsory.
+What we would now call an "algorithm" compels predictable execution, not subject to the vagrancies of interpretation [@wittgenstein_wittgensteins_1976, 282].
 The parts of the mechanism subsequently exist in a causal relationship to one another.
 Pushing this or that lever will always result in such and such movement, because of the way the mechanical parts are connected.
-We say that the mechanism is rigid or the law is inexorable when the results of an action are absolutely fixed.
-Wittgenstein calls such a relationship "super-hardness."
-Where a judge can be lenient, he explains, the law is compulsory.
-What we would now call an "algorithm" compels predictable execution, not subject to the vagrancies of interpretation.

 We are tempted, as before, to privilege the inner workings of the symbolic mechanism, also at the core of meaning making in mathematics.
 "If I show you the mechanism behind the [watch] dial, you will be able to predict the movement of the hour hand for any given movement of the minute hand," Wittgenstein writes.
 But once again, how do we know if a mechanism is functioning properly?
-I may drop the clock, for example, Wittgenstein explains, "so that the machinery is broken, or a lighting may strike it.
+I may drop the clock, for example, he explains, "so that the machinery is broken, or a lighting may strike it.
 [@wittgenstein_wittgensteins_1976, 195]" To check the mechanism for damage we need "a picture," a diagram, or schematics that describe what the properly functional mechanism looks like.
 In the form of a schema, the mechanism is